Meet the Team

 - Clinical Professor Emerita, Family Medicine, University of Michigan, Ann Arbor, MI

 - Honorary Professor, European Centre for Environment and Human Health, University of Exeter Medical School, Truro, Cornwall, UK

 Sara Warber, MD is a dreamer and a clinician-scholar whose research focuses on the effects of nature-based programs and other complex biopsychosocial-spiritual interventions on human health and well-being.
 Examples include the health benefits of camps, retreats and national outdoor group walking programs in the US and the UK.
 She was the co-founder of the University of Michigan Integrative Medicine program as well as co-founder of the International Society for Complementary Medicine Research.
 She has authored numerous articles and chapters about integrative medicine therapies, processes of healing, and environmental values.
 She was recently selected as a Scholar by The Institute for Integrative Health which has led to the Dreams/Mutual Reawakening project.
 Sara enjoys coaxing all kinds of life-enhancing dreams and possibilities into reality, from the mundane to the sublime.
 She relaxes and recharges by being near, on, or in the water.

-- BFA, Independent Illustrator/Graphic Artist; Communications Specialist, Southwest Michigan Land Conservancy, Galesburg, MI
+- BFA, Independent Illustrator/Graphic Artist; Media Specialist, Southwest Michigan Land Conservancy, Galesburg, MI

 - MS, Community Artist, Educator and Nonprofit Consultant, Hypki Consulting, Baltimore, MD